tonizulim/FoodLoop/final_report.md

 ## 8. Post-Feedback Revision and UI/UX Improvements

-Following the initial review, the development team conducted a thorough audit of the application to address identified UI/UX inconsistencies and technical shortcomings.
+Following the initial review, the we conducted a thorough audit of the application to address identified UI/UX inconsistencies and technical shortcomings.
 The goal was to transition the project from a "work-in-progress" state to a polished, user-centric application.

 ---